6aika/issue-reporting/README.md

 Available options:

-- `force`: Prevent asking for confirmation of deletion.
+- `--force`: Prevent asking for confirmation of deletion.
-- `silent`: Don't display info about deletion and files.
+- `--silent`: Don't display info about deletion and files.
-- `days`: Script will delete files which are more than DAYS days old.
+- `--days [DAYS]`: Script will delete files which are more than DAYS days old.
 Default is 1.

 ##### pushdata
 Push new feedbacks to Open311 and save their service_request_id